 ◆ Interaction with Overseas Research Institutes

-NISE has exchange agreements with foreign research institutes under which we dispatch research staff, invite researchers from overseas, and also exchange information and researchers relating to special needs education and inclusive education systems.
-In FY2022, we plan to participate in an international seminar organized by the Korea National Institute of Special Education, and to hold a conference on special needs education between NISE and the Korea National Institute of Special Education.
+NISE has exchange agreements with foreign research institutes, under which we dispatch research staff, invite researchers from overseas, and also exchange information and researchers relating to special needs education and inclusive education systems.
+We have deepened exchanges with the Korea National Institute of Special Education by holding the "Japan-Korea Special Needs Education Conference" alternately in Japan and Korea, and by sending our research staff to international seminars hosted by the Korea National Institute of Special Education.

 International Collaboration between Foreign Organizations

 Korea National Institute of Special Education (since November 1995, again since July 2019)

 Faculty of Human Sciences, University of Cologne, Germany (since November, 1998)

 National Higher Education Institute for Teacher Training and Research on Special Needs Education [INS-HEA], France (since March, 2015)

 ◆ Dispatching Research Staff Overseas and Receiving Researchers from Overseas

 NISE promotes research exchange, by dispatching research staff to participate in and present research results at international academic conferences, or to investigate conditions relating to inclusive education systems.
 On the other hand, upon request by the Japan International Cooperation Agency (JICA), NISE accepts foreign observation teams of personnel in charge of educational administration and school teachers, and provides them with training.